Q-processes and asymptotic properties of Markov processes conditioned not to hit moving boundaries

+In this article, we will be interested in the existence of a $Q$-process, a quasi-limiting distribution and a quasi-ergodic distribution when $(A_t)_{t \in I}$ depends on the time.
+More precisely, we want to generalize the results presented in \cite{OCAFRAIN2017}, which were only obtained for discrete-time Markov chains defined on finite state space.
+In particular, this paper showed, in a first time, that the notion of quasi-stationary distribution as defined by the relation \eqref{qsd}, considering that the boundary $(A_n)_{n \in \Z_+}$ is moving, is not well-defined.
+If moreover the boundary moves periodically, then the notion of quasi-limiting distribution is not well-defined either.
+Finally, it is shown in \cite{OCAFRAIN2017} that, still considering periodic moving boudaries, the probability measure

+converges weakly towards a quasi-ergodic distribution $\beta$ if the initial measure $\mu$ satisfies some assumptions (see \cite[Theorem 3] {OCAFRAIN2017}).
+Moreover, the $Q$-process is well-defined.

+Hence, the main goal of this paper is to recover these results for a more wide class of Markov processes, such as diffusion processes.
+In particular, we want to know if the quasi-ergodic distribution is still well-defined for such processes when the moving boundary $(A_t)_{t \in I}$ is periodic.

-In this paper, the study of $Q$-processes, quasi-limiting and quasi-ergodic distributions will be based on Champagnat-Villemonais type condition : when $A$ does not depend on $t$, Champagnat and Villemonais show in \cite{CV2014} that if there exists $\nu \in {\cal M}_1(E)$ such that \begin{enumerate}[({A}1)] \item there exist $t_0 \geq 0$ and $c_1 > 0$ such that
+The main assumption that $(X_t)_{t \in I}$ will satisfy in this paper will be based on a Champagnat-Villemonais type condition.
+When $A$ does not depend on $t$, Champagnat and Villemonais introduce in \cite{CV2014} the following assumption : there exists $\nu \in {\cal M}_1(E)$ such that \begin{enumerate}[({A}1)] \item there exist $t_0 \geq 0$ and $c_1 > 0$ such that